 2. More about Oxybenzone

 You may have seen the recent reports in the papers regarding safety concerns with oxybenzone.
-According to the EWG guide Oxybenzone is found in more that 60% of non mineral suncreams.
+According to the EWG guide Oxybenzone is found in more than 30% of non mineral suncreams.
 The EWG raise the concerns that it it is allergic, can be absorbed through the skin in large amounts, has been detected in human breast milk, amniotic fluid, urine and blood and is a potential endocrine disruptor.
 Until more information is available we would advise that you avoid using products containing oxybenzone.

 3. Sunscreens may be damaging to marine life